tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 ````kotlin
 redToken.isDraggable = true
 ````
 We also want the tokens to be non-draggable, whenever the drag and drop gesture was successful.
-In order to achive that we set the ``onDragGestureEnded``, where we set ``isDraggable`` to ``false`` when the boolean indicates success.
+In order to achieve that we set the ``onDragGestureEnded``, where we set ``isDraggable`` to ``false`` when the boolean indicates success.
 ````kotlin
 redToken.onDragGestureEnded = { _, success ->
     if (success) {